kunhwiko/concepts/Kubernetes/E-network.md

 ---
 ##### Problem Statement
 ```
-Pods are assigned internal IP addresses that are exxposed across the entire cluster.
+Pods are assigned internal IP addresses that are exposed across the entire cluster.
 This IP address can be used to directly route requests to certain pods.
 However, these IP address are generally instable as pod restarts will assign new IP addresses.
 ```